 This myth can lead to a lot of misunderstandings, anxiety, and even bites if people aren’t careful.

 9. Shaving Or Wetting A Dog’s Fur Will Keep Them Cool

 When the weather heats up, common sense would tell you that you can keep your dog cool by getting rid of some of that heavy fur and sprinkling some water on them.
 Common sense is wrong in this case, and it’s potentially dangerous.

-If you must wet your dog’s fur, you will need to continuously refresh the water so that it stays cool and doesn’t create steam.
-If you are using a towel, you can trap even more steam if you don’t keep it cool, and heat can transfer very quickly.
+If you must wet your dog’s fur, you’ll need to continuously refresh the water so that it stays cool and doesn’t create steam.
+If you’re using a towel, you can trap even more steam if you don’t keep it cool, and heat can transfer very quickly.

 Get your dog indoors and to a cool place as soon as possible if they show signs of heatstroke or dehydration and give them plenty of water to drink.
 Don’t make the mistake of making your dog warmer when you’re trying to keep them cool.

 What other myths have you heard about dogs that need to be busted?
 Where you surprised that any of these myths weren’t true?
 Let us know in the comments below!